juri-sinitson/angular-monorepo/README.md

 <!-- TOC --><a name="side-effects"></a>
 ### Side effects
-Side effects are separated from the rest of the code into a (signal) store.
-A method of the store should then have a prefix or postfix `sideEffects`.
+#### What is a side effect?
+A typical side effect is a network request or querying the date.

+A side effect is generally everything which theoretically (in most cases practically) not deterministic.

+In other words, it's a functionality, which when executed multiple times with the same input produces (or can at least theoretically produce) different output.

-A typical side effect is a network request.
-A side effect is generally everything which delivers different results (also theoretically) if executed multiple times with the same input.
-So no matter how reliable a backend is, an endpoint can at least theoretically deliver different results when called multiple times with the same input (bugs, failures, unavailability, an attack, (buggy) updates, changes by normal usage, etc.).
+A network request is obviously a side effect.
+No matter how reliable the backend is, an endpoint can at least theoretically return different results when called multiple times with the same input (because of bugs, failures, unavailability, an attack, (buggy) updates, changes by normal usage, etc.).

+A code without side effects is easier to test, no matter by which test art.
+For unit tests and the tests in a catalogue (e.g. Storybook), it's even required.

-The better side effects are separated from the rest of the code, the better testable and reliable it will be.
+The better side effects are separated from the rest of the code, the better testable, reliable, predictable and readable it will be.

+#### How to handle side effects in the code?
+Side effects should be separated from the rest of the code into places where they are simple to find.
+A (signal) store is a good candidate.
+A method/function of the store with a side effect should then have a e.g. a prefix or postfix `sideEffect` for one to immediately see where the side effects in the given store are.

-See [this](https://github.com/juri-sinitson/angular-monorepo/blob/main/libs/shared-business/examples/src/lib/stores/product.store.ts) example and its [unit tests](https://github.com/juri-sinitson/angular-monorepo/blob/main/libs/shared-business/examples/src/lib/stores/product.store.spec.ts).
+See also [this](https://github.com/juri-sinitson/angular-monorepo/blob/main/libs/shared-business/examples/src/lib/stores/product.store.ts) example and its [unit tests](https://github.com/juri-sinitson/angular-monorepo/blob/main/libs/shared-business/examples/src/lib/stores/product.store.spec.ts).

+Ideally the store of your choice supports such tool like Redux [DevTools](https://github.com/reduxjs/redux-devtools).
+In this case you have a very handy and effective tool to debug the side effects in your code.

+#### How to handle side effects in the catalogue?
+**Short answer:** by not having them at all.

+**Detailed Answer**:

+For tests in the catalogue (e.g. [interaction tests in Storybook](https://storybook.js.org/docs/writing-tests/interaction-testing)) you organize your UI components that they have a sync input and send their data by the output.

+Those components are then fed with the data by the smart components in your app.
+In case of a catalogue, a catalogue mocks the smart components by providing the hardcoded sync data.

+A catalogue shouldn't have to deal with the component output.
+At least not, if this output is aimed to produce side effects directly or indirectly.
+Instead you either ignore the output in the catalogue or put a message on it, which tells the catalogue user that this functionality is not supported in the catalogue context.

+#### How to handle side effects in the unit tests?
+By not having them.
+You mock all the side effects with the hardcoded data.
+Typical cases are the network requests and date requests.

+#### How to handle side effects in E2E?
+By partially mocking them.
+In case of a date request or provoking an error you have to mock with the hardcoded data anyway.
+For a happy case and most often other cases you need to deal with the side effects, because you want to simulate and test the end user using your app.
+Thus a certain part of indeterminism, so-called flakyness is at least theoretically unavoidable.

 <!-- TOC --><a name="state-management"></a>
 ### State Management